kangyu-california/PersistentWindows/Help.md

   | Undo last snapshot restore | Alt click PW icon

 ---
+* Create named capture to disk
+  * Ctrl click "Capture windows to disk" menu, enter a name in dialog

+* Restore named capture from disk
+  * Ctrl click "Restore windows from disk" menu, enter previous name in dialog

 * Run PW with customized icon
   * Rename your customized icon file as pwIcon.ico and copy it to 'C:/Users/\<YOUR_ID>/AppData/Local/PersistentWindows/', or copy it to current directory if running (second inst of) PW with -redirect_appdata switch from command console.